Austinbyrne46/22582053-Fin_metrics-/README.md

 ```

 ### Some intresting stats

+The stats found below, match the inference made from the previous two
+plots.
+My fund has the higest return, with next being the benchmrk and
+the lowest return coming from the actively managed funds.
+My fund as
+seen in the histogram plots has the highest standard deviation just
+above that of the market and as expected the actively managed fund has a
+relatively low standard deviation.

 ``` r
 #Now that the merged returns data is in xts I can do some nice analysis